Abu Haleema: Arrest

 In April 2015, Abu Haleema was arrested in London by officers from the Metropolitan Police's Counter Terrorism Command on suspicion of "encouragement of terrorism contrary to Section 1 of the Terrorism Act 2006".
 Haleema was later released on bail on condition that he did not use social media to promote his views.

-He has not been convicted of any offence.
+Abu Haleema was arrested in November 2020 for disseminating Terrorism section 2 Tact.

+On 2nd July 2021 he was convicted of that offense in Kingston Crown Court by Judge Lodder and sentenced to Two and a half years in Prison and one year extended License.

 Activism

 Abu Haleema is active in social media such as YouTube and Facebook which he uses to spread his views.
 In January 2016, The Sydney Morning Herald reported that Abu Haleema was attempting to build a support base in Sydney and Melbourne by criticizing moderate Muslim figures in Australia.